-If you’re new to intermittent fasting and want to make sure your efforts yield the ressults you’re looking for, you’ve probably wondered: what can you eat or drink while itermittent fasting?
+If you’re new to intermittent fasting and want to make sure your efforts yield the results you’re looking for, you’ve probably wondered: what can you eat or drink while intermittent fasting?

 Side note: medical fasts and religious fasts are different than intermittent fasting.